Skip to content

 objdump -d -M intel square.o

-We add -M intel because AT&T syntax (where operands come after the instruction and have % prefixes) isn't very intuitive; Intel syntax at least has operand orders that match our intuition. -O0 turns off all optimization so the compiler won't rewrite the code in any way, letting us see the most raw translation result.
+We add -M intel because AT&T syntax (where operands come after the instruction and use the % prefix) is not very intuitive.
+Intel syntax, at the very least, keeps the operand order consistent with our intuition.
+We use -O0 to disable all optimizations, ensuring the compiler does not rewrite the code, so we can see the raw translation results.

 asm